Andaukmoan/riabcham-data/v7_DDX4_EdU/README.md

   c.
 A popup window will open.
 Select your database file (this will be saved in the location you chose in cellprofiler and have the name you gave it with a “.db” suffix) and then click “Open”.

   d.
+Another popup window will open asking if you have files from CPA that you would like to use.
+Type "Yes" if you do or "No" if you don't.

+  e.
 The output will be saved in the v7_DDX4_EdU folder on the desktop as an excel file.
 There will be a separate file for each unique plate name.
 Move the output to the location you would like to store it long term.

-  e.
+  f.
 There will be four files per plate:

     1. Raw cell counts